juniorsundarCasual/TGT/vault/volume-3.chapter-196.md

 "..."

-"Every new product developed by Verum Trading Company that is to be manufactured and distributed through The Burning Forge will be subject to another contract that will determine the cost of goods, resources, and so on.
-For the first ten years, The Burning Forge will be the sole manufacturer and distributor for Verum Trading Company, following which another contract negotiation will take place."
+"Every new product developed by Verum Trading Company that is to be manufactured through The Burning Forge will be subject to another contract that will determine the cost of goods, resources, and so on.
+These contracts will be active for the duration of the manufacturing rights aforementioned, and will be subject to renegotiation once the manufacturing rights held by The Burning Forge are lapsed."

 "..."

-"The stake for Verum will be held by Karmin Zola till their termination.
+"The stake for Verum will be held by Karmin Zola, Owner of The Burning Forge, till their termination.
 It is non-transferable.
-If Karmin Zola wishes to transfer the stake to a third-party, the recipient must be able to purchase the stake according to its price, which corresponds to the percentage invested given the valuation of the company at that point in time."
+If Karmin Zola wishes to transfer theie stake to a third-party, the recipient must be able to purchase the stake according to its price, which corresponds to the percentage invested given the valuation of the company at that point in time."

+"..."

+"Karmin Zola, as a stakeholder, will be awarded an annual dividend which corresponds to a percentage of the profits accumulated by the company.
+The dividend amount is dependent on the amount of shares held by Karmin Zola."

 "..."